dimkr/nss-tls/README.md

 Therefore, in reality, DNS over HTTPS using nss-tls may be much faster than DNS.

-To disable the internal cache, use the "cache" build option:
+To disable the internal cache, run nss-tlsd without specifying the -c option.

-    meson configure -Dcache=false

 One may wish to use a system-wide cache that also covers DNS, instead of the internal cache of nss-tls; nscd(8) can do that.
 To enable system-wide cache on [Debian](http://www.debian.org/) and derivatives: